 Whilst the majority of the village were delighted with the idea of traffic lights as crossing the main road had become a dangerous undertaking on busy days there were some who objected strongly.

-A common reason for objecting to the lights was the loss of car parking on the road in front of the cottages nearest to the lights.
+Reasons for objections A common reason for objecting to the lights was the loss of car parking on the road in front of the cottages nearest to the lights.
 A no-waiting restriction was to be imposed for several metres on either side of the newly installed lights and this would cause the residents considerable problems and result in a reduction in the value of their properties.
 It was pointed out by the authorities that parking would be available just a few metres away.

 One complainant stated that the constant stopping and starting of cars that would result from the lights would cause great offence and therefore they would need sound proofing and double glazing to be installed free of charge as well as a reduction in their rates.
 Moreover, as the Bypass was now being actively promoted, there was surely no need for the lights.